kbedros9090/ShaftDynamicsSimulatorProject/README.md

 ## Usage

-1. **Launch the simulation GUI**
+1. Launch the simulation GUI
-   - Run `shaftDynamicsSimulator` in MATLAB to open the App Designer interface.
+   - Run `shaftDynamicsSimulator` in MATLAB to open the App Designer interface
-   - Default parameters are already set, so the simulation can be run immediately.
+   - Default parameters are already set, so the simulation can be run immediately.\

-2. **Adjust simulation parameters at any time**
+2. Adjust simulation parameters at any time
-   - All shaft properties, applied torques, and simulation settings are fully editable through the GUI.
+   - All shaft properties, applied torques, and simulation settings are fully editable through the GUI
-   - Parameters can be changed **before or after running the simulation**, without modifying any code.
+   - Parameters can be changed **before or after running the simulation**, without modifying any code

-3. **Run the simulation**
+3. Run the simulation
-   - Click the **Run** button to generate graphs of the results.
+   - Click the **Run** button to generate graphs of the results

-4. **Animate the simulation**
+4. Animate the simulation
-   - Check the **Animate** checkbox to synchronize the shaft face animation with the graphs.
+   - Check the **Animate** checkbox to synchronize the shaft face animation with the graphs
-   - After checking **Animate**, click **Run** again to generate the animated visualization.
+   - After checking **Animate**, click **Run** again to generate the animated visualization

-5. **Be patient and follow the workflow carefully**
+5. Be patient and follow the workflow carefully
-   - Avoid running multiple times in rapid succession.
+   - Avoid running multiple times in rapid succession
-   - Make sure all variables and parameters are compatible; incorrect or mismatched values can cause errors.
+   - Make sure all variables and parameters are compatible; incorrect or mismatched values can cause errors
-   - Always confirm the settings before clicking **Run** again for animations.
+   - Always confirm the settings before clicking **Run** again for animations

-6. **Visualize and analyze results**
+6. Visualize and analyze results
-   - Torque, angular displacement, and friction effects are displayed in the graphs.
+   - Torque, angular displacement, and friction effects are displayed in the graphs
-   - Full rotations are marked.
+   - Full rotations are marked

 ## Parameters / Configuration
 - inertia – Shaft rotational inertia